osaether/nrf_cell_mon/README.md

-# nrf_cell_mon
+# Monitor for Lithium battery cells

-Battery cell monitor for the Nordic Semiconductor [nRF52840](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840)/[nRF52833](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52833) with MQTT-SN over OpenThread.
+This battery cell monitor uses the Nordic Semiconductor [nRF52840](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52840)/[nRF52833](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52833) with MQTT-SN over OpenThread.
+It is meant to be used for monitoring a Lithium battery cell connected between the VDDH pin and ground on the nRF chip.

-Three values are sampled and publised on MQTT:
+Three values are sampled and published on MQTT:

 1. The voltage on the VDDH pin of the nRF chip
 2. The internal temperature of the nRF chip